danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 For these situations, XLKitLearn allows you to read data directly from a source file, without having to open it in Excel.
 After clicking on "Click to select", simply type the name of the file directly into the dialogue box.
 Click [here](Select_Large_Data.gif) for a demo.
 The first row of the file should contain the column names (the same column name rules apply).

 XLKit learn can read .csv files as well as .xlsx files; make sure to include the file extension (.csv or .xslx) when you specify the file name.

-!!! note "File Existence"
-    On a Windows machine, XLKitLearn will automatically check whether the file exists when you click "OK"; you will not be able to select a file that doesn't exist.
-Because of Mac security settings, XLKitLearn won't be able to check this immediately on a Mac - you'll need to press "run" and launch Python before finding out whether the file can be loaded.

 ---